 We at Superb develop Magento 2 websites.
 That’s one of the products we’re selling.
-But, we do it because we think it is the best software for the job and probably right for your needs.
+We do it because we think it is the best software for the job and probably right for your needs.
 We know it’s a strong proposition, so we would like to explain it thoroughly.

 To get to the bottom of the matter, we interviewed Superb’s Developers Team.
 We tried to take a potential client’s position and ask the questions you all may have.
-Since some clients are going to be more technically-minded than others, we included some information just for them.
+Since some clients will be more technically-minded than others, we included some information just for them.
 Why is the original Magento being phased out?

 Let’s start with the basics.
 The first Magento 2 version came out on November 17, 2015.
 The behemoth Adobe acquired the company in 2018.
 With its resources and expertise, the platform is expected to grow exponentially.
 According to Hosting Tribunal: “over 250,00 active sites use Magento”, but “only 11,000 of those run on Magento 2.”

 In June 2020, the company will stop support for the original version of the software.
 Our Dev Team gives us context: “Since mid-2014, Magento 1 hasn’t had any new major releases.
-Magento and Adobe’s priority was creating the newer Magento 2 framework, so it’s understandable that Magento wouldn’t be able to support two platforms indefinitely.”
+Magento and Adobe’s priority was creating the newer Magento 2 framework, so, understandably, Magento wouldn’t be able to support two platforms indefinitely.”

 So, what will happen to those web stores when support ends?